Abson/Abson/README.md

 - 🔭 I'm working for myself for the time being.

-- 🌱 I’m currently learning English hardly to wish to talk to you fluently in someday.
+- 🌱 I’m currently paying an effort to practice verbal English.

 - 🤔 If you are attractived to me and have offers to me, please <a href="mailto: absonpro@gmail.com">contact me</a> and let me konw.